Mysterious 'chemical haze' envelops UK coast, affecting at least 150 people

 "The effects, while uncomfortable, were not serious, and an investigation is now under way by a number of agencies working in partnership to establish the source of the gas," Sussex Police said in a statement.

-Though some of the first patients to be seen were fully decontaminated, later arrivals were simply given basic treatment after clinical advice that decontamination wasn't necessary, police said.
+Some of the first patients to be seen were fully decontaminated, with local media showing photos of hazardous material suits and decontamination tents.

+But later arrivals were simply given basic treatment after clinical advice confirmed that decontamination wasn't necessary, according to police.

 Emergency services remained in the area early Monday after evacuating people from the coast.
 Remaining residents were being warned to stay indoors with the windows and doors shut.